Time and Attendance

 Nondiscretionary bonuses are predetermined in nature, such as attendance bonuses or bonuses for quality of work.
 Even if the employer has the option not to award the bonuses, it doesn’t mean that these incentives are discretionary.
 It’s nondiscretionary in nature because the employees are aware of the bonus and have an expectation of how and when they will receive it.

 Calculating time and a half pay is not a walk in the park, and it can be daunting to understand the exemptions and rules under the FLSA and state-specific regulations.
-Workforce.com can help take out some of the tedious areas surrounding payroll accuracy.
-Here are some of the ways.
+However, a payroll system like Workforce.com can help alleviate most of the uncertainty that comes with time and a half calculations.
+Here’s how:

 Aside from an employee’s regular pay rate, managers can assign alternative rates to teams or shifts on Workforce.com to help manage staff who work multiple roles.
 Whenever an employee works a specific role, the corresponding “team tag” automatically applies.
 This setup makes it easy to calculate time and a half pay even when juggling multiple pay rates for every employee.